 In its most basic form, vinaigrette salad dressing is nothing more than 3 parts extra-virgin olive oil to 1 part vinegar well shaken or whisked, spead on lettuce or freshly steamed vegetables, and tossed.
 The simplest variation of this basic combination is to change the variety of vinegar.
 Red wine vinegar, white wine vinegar, balsamic vinegar, champagne vinegar, raspberry vingegar, and so on all add a slightly different flavor to the dressing.

-At the October Country Inn, we often get recepie requests for our red wine vinaigrette which we use with our French Country dinners.
+At the October Country Inn (check us out), we often get recepie requests for our red wine vinaigrette which we use with our French Country dinners.
 This vinaigrette is a simple combination of 3 ounces of EVO, 1 ounce of red wine vinegar, 3/4 teaspoons of salt, 1 clove of minced garlic and a pinch of ground black pepper.

 Add a few more ingredients to the above EVO/red wine vinegar mix; 1 tablespoon Dijon mustard, 1/4 teaspoon ground black pepper, 2 colves of minced garlic, and 1 tablespoon of cold water; yields a garlic vinaigrette that we use with our Italian Country dinners.